EOP-OMB/federal-program-inventory/website/_program/TC.034.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
+objective: The baseline tax system would not allow deductions in lieu of normal depreciation allowances for particular investments in particular industries.
 Instead, it generally would seek to tax uniformly all returns from investment-like activities.
-However, the Tax Code allowed contractors a tax credit of $2,000 for the construction of a qualified new energy-efficient home that had an annual level of heating and cooling energy consumption at least 50 percent below the annual consumption under the 2006 International Energy Conservation Code.
-The credit equaled $1,000 in the case of a new manufactured home that met a 30 percent standard or requirements for EPA’s Energy Star homes.
-This provision expired on December 31, 2017, but it was increased up to $5,000 and extended to homes acquired in 2023 through 2032.
+In contrast, the Tax Code allows a deduction for certain energy efficient commercial building property.
+The basis of such property is reduced by the amount of the deduction.
+  Starting in 2021, the maximum deduction amount per square foot will be increased by a cost-of -living adjustment.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":160000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":430000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":510000000.0}]'
 outlays: null
 permalink: /program/TC.034.html
 popular_name: ''